Vince Cable

 Sir John Vincent Cable (born 9 May 1943) is a British politician who was Leader of the Liberal Democrats from 2017 to 2019.
 He was Member of Parliament (MP) for Twickenham from 1997 to 2015 and from 2017 to 2019.
-He also served in the Cabinet as Secretary of State for Business, Innovation and Skills from 2010 to 2015.
+He also served in the Cabinet as Secretary of State for Business, Innovation and Skills and President of the Board of Trade from 2010 to 2015.

+Cable studied natural science and economics at Cambridge, and after graduation was an ODI Fellow working as a finance officer in the Kenya Treasury under President Jomo Kenyatta.
+He then lectured in economics at Glasgow University and obtained a PhD studying part-time.
+He worked in the Diplomatic Service; directed research at the ODI; was a Special Adviser to the Commonwealth Secretary-General; headed the international economics programme at Chatham House; and worked for Shell Group Planning, becoming Chief Economist.